gumbypp/Thermo/README.md

 * ability to set separate weekday and weekend schedules
 * LCD display showing the current state and physical manual override using two SPST switches
 * battery backed-up real-time clock and EEPROM to preserve the time and schedules when disconnected from power
+* optional smoke alarm silencer feature for houses with smoke alarms right beside the kitchen

 ## Hardware required
 * [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) (it will probably work with other variants, but I've only tested it with the Uno)